 How much of the Earth’s terrestrial surface burns each year?
 Is the rate of burning increasing?
 Which vegetation biomes burn the most?
 Which plants are most flammable?

 What are the most common methods used to control invasive plants?
 Which countries are carrying out most research on their control?
 Do different plant forms require different methods?
 What is the future for the control of invasive plants?

 What pests pose the biggest threats to plants globally and where is the greatest concentration of research effort on these pests?

 Are there particular biological attributes that make some plants more vulnerable to extinction threats than others?

 What is the current status of international trade in endangered plant species and how effective are current policies at policing unsustainable or illegal international trade?

 Scientists and policymakers gathered at Kew on 25–26 May 2017 for the second international State of the World's Plants Symposium.The two-day symposium was a platform to discuss issues raised in the report and to engage the scientific community, policymakers and public alike.

 The first international State of the World’s Plants symposium was held at the Royal Botanic Gardens, Kew in May 2016; the second symposium was held in May 2017.
-To catch up on last year's State of the World's Plants Symposium you can:
+To catch up on previous State of the World's Plants Symposia you can: